aythels/rpg-node-board/README.md

 ### Explanation of Permissions

-TODO
+In addition to the separation of functionality based on the user's permssion within a game, either Player or Game Master (admin), our app includes Node-specific and Subnode-specific permissions:
+- Each node has a list of `editors` who have permission to modify said node.
+By default this list includes all of the Game Masters, but Players can also be added to the list (by an editor).
+- Each node also has a list of `informationLevels` which map players to numbers, the numbers denote the level of access or 'familiarity' that particular player has with that node.
+A player with an `infoLevel` of 0 is unable to see the node at all.
+- Each subnode within a node has an `informationLevel` property that denotes the minimal `infoLevel` a player must have with that subnode's containing node in order to see that subnode.
+Editors of the node can see every subnode.
+- Each subnode also has a list of `editors` which functions the same as the list of `editors` for a node, just for that specific subnode.
+Editors of a node *may or may not* be editors of any particular subnode within that node.

 ## Overview of Routes

 *All listed routes are preceded with "/api".*

 "/game"
 - POST: Creates a new game.
-Expects the ID of the user creating the game (userId) and the title of the game (title) in the request body.
+Expects the ID of the user creating the game (`userId`) and the title of the game (`title`) in the request body.
 Returns the newly-created game.

 "/game/:id"
-- GET: Retrieves the game with ID = req.params.id.
+- GET: Retrieves the game with ID = `req.params.id`.
-- DELETE: Deletes the game with ID = req.params.id.
+- DELETE: Deletes the game with ID = `req.params.id`.
 Returns the deleted game.
-- PATCH: Updates the game with ID = req.params.id.
+- PATCH: Updates the game with ID = `req.params.id`.
 Expects the properties to be updated and their values in the request body (note: this route should NOT be used to update any subdocuments within the game, i.e. nodes or users).
 Returns the updated game.

 "/game/:gameId/user/:username"
-- POST: Adds user with username = req.params.username to the game with ID = req.params.gameId.
+- POST: Adds user with username = `req.params.username` to the game with ID = `req.params.gameId`.
 Returns the newly-created UserPermissionRecord for the given user within the given game.

 "/game/:gameId/user/:userId"
-- PATCH: Changes the permission of the user with ID = req.params.userId in the game with ID = req.params.gameId.
-Expects the new permission level of the user as req.body.permission (0 = Game Master, 1 = Player).
+- PATCH: Changes the permission of the user with ID = `req.params.userId` in the game with ID = `req.params.gameId`.
+Expects the new permission level of the user as `req.body.permission` (0 = Game Master, 1 = Player).
 Returns the updated UserPermissionRecord. *Note: Demoting a game master to a player will remove them as an editor from every node in the game.
 Promoting a player to a game master will add them as an editor to every node in the game.*
-- DELETE: Removes the user with ID = req.params.userId from the game with ID = req.params.gameId.
+- DELETE: Removes the user with ID = `req.params.userId` from the game with ID = `req.params.gameId`.
 Returns the updated game.

 "/node/:gameId"
-- POST: Adds a (default) node to the game with ID = req.params.gameId.
+- POST: Adds a (default) node to the game with ID = `req.params.gameId`.
 Returns the newly-created node.

 "/node/:gameId/:nodeId"
-- GET: Retrieves the node with ID = req.params.nodeId from the game with ID = req.params.gameId.
+- GET: Retrieves the node with ID = `req.params.nodeId` from the game with ID = `req.params.gameId`.
-- PATCH: Updates the node with ID = req.params.nodeId within the game with ID = req.params.gameId.
+- PATCH: Updates the node with ID = `req.params.nodeId` within the game with ID = `req.params.gameId`.
 Expects the properties to be updated and their values in the request body (note: this route should NOT be used to update any subdocuments within the node, i.e. subnodes).
 Returns the updated node.
-- DELETE: Removes the node with ID = req.params.nodeId from the game with ID = req.params.gameId.
+- DELETE: Removes the node with ID = `req.params.nodeId` from the game with ID = `req.params.gameId`.
 Returns the deleted node.

 "/subnode/:gameId/:nodeId"
-- POST: Adds a new subnode to the node with ID = req.params.nodeId.
+- POST: Adds a new subnode to the node with ID = `req.params.nodeId`.
 Expects the request body to include (name, informationLevel, editors, type).
 Returns the newly-created subnode.

 "/subnode/:gameId/:nodeId/:subnodeId"
-- GET: Retrieves the subnode with ID = req.params.subnodeId within the node with ID = req.params.nodeId within the game with ID = req.params.gameId.
+- GET: Retrieves the subnode with ID = `req.params.subnodeId` within the node with ID = `req.params.nodeId` within the game with ID = `req.params.gameId`.
-- PATCH: Updates the subnode with ID = req.params.subnodeId within the node with ID = req.params.nodeId.
+- PATCH: Updates the subnode with ID = `req.params.subnodeId` within the node with ID = `req.params.nodeId`.
 Expects the properties to be updated and their values in the request body.
 Returns the updated subnode.
-- DELETE: Removes the subnode with ID = req.params.subnodeId from the node with ID = req.params.nodeId.
+- DELETE: Removes the subnode with ID = `req.params.subnodeId` from the node with ID = `req.params.nodeId`.
 Returns the deleted subnode.

 "/user"
 - POST: Creates a new user.
-Expects req.body to contain (username, password, email).
+Expects `req.body` to contain (`username`, `password`, `email`).
 Returns the newly-created user.

 "/user/:id"
-- GET: Retrieves the user with ID = req.params.id.
+- GET: Retrieves the user with ID = `req.params.id`.
-- DELETE: Deletes the user with ID = req.params.id. *Note: this does not remove the user from any games.
+- DELETE: Deletes the user with ID = `req.params.id`. *Note: this does not remove the user from any games.
 This may cause bugs.* Returns the deleted user.
-- PATCH: Updates the user with ID = req.params.id.
-Expects the properties to be updated and their values in the request body (note: this route shoudl not be used to update the user's images).
+- PATCH: Updates the user with ID = `req.params.id`.
+Expects the properties to be updated and their values in the request body (note: this route should not be used to update the user's images).
 Returns the updated user.

 "/user/:id/images"
-- PATCH: Updates the list of images associated with the user with ID = req.params.id.
+- PATCH: Updates the list of images associated with the user with ID = `req.params.id`.
 Returns the updated user.

 "/user/username/:username"
-- GET: Retrieves the user with username = req.params.username.
+- GET: Retrieves the user with username = `req.params.username`.

-## Frontend
+## Frontend Setup

 1. Make sure you're in the directory `frontend`: